ahmetcankaratas/event-ticket-reservation-system/report.md

 ## Explanation of Data Persistence

-The system uses MySQL database for data persistence with the following implementation:
+The system uses PostgreSQL database for data persistence with the following implementation:

 1. Database Structure
    - Tables: users, events, ticket_categories, reservations